matthiasprobst/unet/README.md

-# Implementation of a U-NET
+# Implementation of an U-NET

 Implemetation of the U-NET Structure.
-Built and adjusted based on https://www.youtube.com/watch?v=IHq1t7NxS8k.
+Built based on https://www.youtube.com/watch?v=IHq1t7NxS8k and modified further.

 ## Usage
 The image shape must be `(n, m, ny, nx)` where